-a.
-Owner's Statement; Offer of Dedication

-A statement, signed and acknowledged by all parties having any record title interest in the land being subdivided, consenting to the preparation and filing of the map and offering for dedication to the public certain specific parcels of land or easements, except in the following circumstances:
+- a.
+Owner's Statement; Offer of Dedication - (1) A statement, signed and acknowledged by all parties having any record title interest in the land being subdivided, consenting to the preparation and filing of the map and offering for dedication to the public certain specific parcels of land or easements. - (a) The County shall specify whether the dedication is to be in fee or an easement for its specified public purpose.